luckyfrappe/groundwork/TESTING.md

 - Form Validation & Required Fields:
 - The Bug: Clicking an accordion button triggered a form validation error, causing the view to jump to a required but hidden input.
 The issue was due to an overly broad selector.
 - The Solution: The requiredFields selector was refined to specifically target only form input elements.
 Additionally, event.preventDefault() was added to the click listeners for both the accordion and navigation buttons, giving JavaScript full control over the form's behavior and preventing the browser's default validation.
+- The form wasn’t updating correctly when navigating back to the basics step and then moving forward, causing previously selected services (that should be unselected) to remain.
+Updated the form to be dynamic by linking the delete button to the servicesForm for proper cleanup and rebuilding of services.

 Back to [README.md](README.md)